 Are you the kind of person who loves to work with their hands?
-Are you the person who loves craft projects?
 Then Ceramics I is for you!
-Clay is one of the oldest and most fun craft materials around.
-That may explain why people have been choosing careers in clay for centuries.
-There are millions of ways clay is in our everyday lives.
-In this class, you will be using the potter's wheel, creating functional as well as sculptural art out of clay and experimenting with all types of hand-building.
-As the finishing touch you will use a variety of glazing techniques.
-So come join the class and find out what being a mudpuppy means.
-As Ceramics 1 is a half year course, if you are interested in completing a full year of Ceramics you must sign up for Ceramics 2 as well (see below).
+Once you use clay to create, you will crave getting your hands dirty...that may explain why people have been choosing careers in clay for centuries.
+Clay is one of the oldest and most interesting craft materials and there are millions of ways we use clay in our everyday lives.
+In this class, you will be creating functional as well as sculptural art out of clay and experimenting with all types of hand-building.
+The finishing touch to your projects will be to explore a variety of glazing techniques.
+Come join the class and find out what brings students back to the ceramics room, even after the class is over.
+Ceramics 1 is a half year course, if you are interested in completing a full year of Ceramics you must sign up for Ceramics 2 as well (see below).